wavemotion-dave/ColecoDS/README.md

-Special thanks to  Marat Fayzullin, as the author of ColEM which is the code for the core emulation (specifically TMS9918 VDP).
+Special thanks to  Marat Fayzullin, as the author of ColEM which is the code for the core emulation (specifically TMS9918 VDP and the CZ80 CPU core).
 I think the original port was circa ColEM 2.1 with some fixes and updated Sprite/Line handling from ColEM 5.6

 Known Issues :
 -----------------------